GasChromatographyToolbox/RetentionData/notebooks/Overview.md

       heating rate (hold-up time at 150°C as reference time) and three different models are fitted against the data (**TODO: derive the heating rate for** **which ``\Delta T_{char}=0``°C in relation to the phase ratio ``\beta``**)

+- `AllParam.jl`:
+  - Load all files with keyword `AllParam` from a folder
+  - combine the data of all these files in one dataframe
+  - flag substances with parameters which do not fulfill certain conditions
+  - plots of the parameter sets
+  - use of ChemicalIdentifiers.jl to add CAS, formula, MW and smiles